sujithjay/sujithjay.github.io/_posts/2021-05-16-Defining-Platforms.md

 The Bill Gates' definition of a platform goes like this:
 > <blockquoted> A platform is when the economic value to everybody that uses it, exceeds the value of the company that creates the platform.

 This is a succinct description but the trouble with it is that it is a post-hoc definition: it can only identify a platform after it has started accruing value for the creators and users.
 Like a lagging indicator, this is useful in a limited sense.
 But as you might have noticed, the question we look to answer is also post-hoc (_"Is X an internal platform?"_ ).
-So we have our initial template for a definition of internal platform.
+Thus the Gates' definition can be our initial template for a definition of internal platforms.

 How can the above be paraphrased for internal platforms?
 Assuming that a company can be seen as a set of coordinating units or teams, we might say, _'an internal platform is when the economic value to every team that uses it, exceeds the cost of the platform'_.